 The guidelines explain how the logos and marks are to be used, as well as how they should not be used.
 They specify the correct color for "SLU Blue," as well as a secondary color palette, fonts, and other useful information to help maintain brand consistency.
 Downloadable logos also are available online.

 SLU logos and the Billiken are available in a variety of formats on the Marketing and Communications website.
 To avoid poor reproduction, logos should not be scanned from other printed sources or downloaded from other places on the SLU website.
 Standard guidelines regarding the design and logo usage must be followed.

 For both the University logo and Athletics marks, the official SLU colors are Pantone Matching System (PMS) 293C and white.
 Pantone Matching System (PMS) Cool Gray 3, a light gray, is available as an additional color.
 Several secondary colors have been identified and can be used sparingly.
-For more information, visit the colors, fonts and photography page on the Marketing and Communications website.
+For more information, visit the colors and fonts section.

 Yes.
 All uses of the University logo and Billiken logo should use the appropriate TM or ® marks.